Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

 What about Microsoft Copilot?
 Is that the same as Private GPT?

-Microsoft 365 Copilot is integrated into Word, Excel, Outlook, and Teams, and it processes data within your Microsoft 365 tenant.
-It's a form of private AI, but it's limited to Microsoft 365 context.
-Private GPT is broader: it can connect to any data source, run custom workflows, and serve use cases beyond document editing.
-Many of our clients use both.
+Microsoft 365 Copilot is integrated into Word, Excel, Outlook, Teams, and Microsoft 365 data.
+It is often the right first step when a company needs AI inside the Microsoft productivity stack.
+Private GPT is broader: it can connect to approved non-Microsoft data sources, support custom workflows, and serve use cases beyond document editing.
+Many organizations use both, with K3's managed AI services helping define the right boundaries.

 The Bottom Line